LEE-PISAPIA Kam Fu Bernadette or LEE Kam Fu Bernadette

 I intend to create painting, installation, video diaries, illustration with years of practical knowledge turned intuitive.

-Like the most beautiful zen lesson of no mind, a constant practice with dedication would naturally lead to an intuitive grasp of knowledge beyond one’s limit— the teaching of being oneself with the maximum result—a spiritual self-conquest.
+most beautiful zen lesson of no mind, a constant practice with dedication would naturally lead to an intuitive grasp of knowledge beyond one’s limit— the teaching of being oneself with the maximum result—a spiritual self-conquest.

 Bernadette Kam Fu Lee

 Viale Caduti in Guerra 23